Logotype

 You will earn many points with the Chase Quadfecta throughout the cards' lifespan.

-I'm aware that many people don't see the benefit of having numerous credit cards with annual fees, but when you consider the big picture, this line-up enables you to mix and match to ensure you can start your travel hacking journey!
+I'm aware that many people don't see the benefit of having numerous credit cards with annual fees, but when you consider the big picture, this line-up enables you to mix and match to ensure you can start your traveling the world!

 Stay tuned for a breakdown of the Amex Trifecta, Chase's main rival.